nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     ```

-   A GUI should appear in a few seconds as shown below.
-Note that the initial launch of the app will contain some sample data.<br><br>
+   A GUI should appear in a few seconds as shown below. **Note that the initial launch of the app will contain some sample data**.<br><br>
    ![Ui](images/Ui.png)<br><br>

 ### Basic Commands